- UC Santa Cruz - B.S. in Physics

 From Ventura, California, Ryan DeCrescent received his B.S. in Physics at the University of California in Santa Cruz in 2014.
 He is currently a Ph.D. student in the Physics department at UC Santa Barbara.

-We study the optical response of small-molecule and polymer thin films in order to understand the connection between molecular orientation and optical anisotropies.
-With this, we hope to gain insight into, e.g., possible ways of increasing absorption/emission properties of organic photovoltaics/LEDs.
-We work closely with groups in the chemistry and materials department in attempts at understanding novel "advanced energy" materials.
-Our primary apparatus is a custom-built momentum-resolved (aka, Fourier imaging) spectrometer, constructed by Steven J. Brown.
-This setup is capable of both reflectance (i.e., "momentum-resolved reflectometry") and luminescence (e.g., "momentum-resolved photoluminescence") intensity measurements.
-This allows us to measure emitting and absorbing dipoles aligned parallel and perpendicular to the substrate, independently.
-We're continuously exploring new capabilities of the setup, including, e.g., angle-resolved Raman scattering.
+We study the optical properties of organic and semiconducting thin films in order to understand the connection between thin film morphology and optical anisotropies.
+With this, we hope to gain insight into the fundamental electric and magnetic light-matter interactions in these systems, as well as possible ways of increasing absorption/emission properties in, e.g., LEDs.
+Our primary apparatus is a momentum-resolved (aka, Fourier imaging) spectrometer.
+This setup is capable of reflectance (i.e., "momentum-resolved reflectometry"), luminescence (e.g., "momentum-resolved photoluminescence"), and transmission intensity measurements.